 Why does Walmart have lower prices than their competitors?
-They have the biggest market share and, therefore, negotiating power.
-And a bigger Kroger empire would have more clout to negotiate with manufacturers for lower prices and product coupons/promotions.
+They have the biggest market share and, therefore, better negotiating power.
+Along the same lines, a bigger Kroger empire would have more clout to negotiate with manufacturers for lower prices and product coupons/promotions.

 We could also see Albertsons/Kroger store brands drop in price, as the mega-grocer would have a greater ability to compete with brand names’ prices.

 As far as in-store promotions go, expect to see fewer of those, since the new Kroger would have a stronger market share and less of a need to stand out from other grocers.
 (How many storewide promotions/sales do you see on groceries at Walmart?
 Pretty much none.)

 TIP: If you’re an Albertsons shopper, it’s almost guaranteed that your grocery bill will drop; Kroger is consistently cheaper than Albertsons on most grocery categories … and they have one of the best couponing policies.

 It’s not a done deal; the U.S. government would have to approve of the merger.

 Kroger has about 10% of the grocery market share in the U.S., and merging with Albertsons would take them up to 15.7%.
 That would put them within striking distance of Walmart, which has 20.9% of the U.S. grocery market share.

 The whole deal will likely face government scrutiny, since the mega-grocer would have purchasing power and resources that could put competitors out of business.
 And since shoppers are feeling inflation the most with food prices, the government is going to want to watch how the merger would affect shoppers’ budgets.